 “It’s not actually ominous,” she said slowly.
 “It simply means that everything will change tomorrow.
 The change could be good or bad.”
 She shrugged.
-“And it turned out to be true, I guess, though maybe this current situation wasn’t what the mysterious note writer was referring to.”
+“And it turned out to be true, I guess, although perhaps this current situation is not what the mysterious note writer was referring to.”

 She gave the piece of paper back to Rhonda.

 “Did Manfred visit here a lot?”
 Rhonda asked Mary.
 “Or only when there were ghosts to hunt?”

 Mary made a face.
 “People talk like he was here all the time. ” She shook her head.
 “He was mostly only here when we had parties — so they always saw him, at the parties, because that’s the only time they were here, too.”